ipdb/website/FAQ.md

 IPDB is the Interplanetary Database.
 It’s a public blockchain database for the world.
 Think of IPDB as being the database for a decentralized world computer.

 ### Who owns IPDB?
-IPDB is operated by the IPDB Foundation, a charitable organization registered in Berlin, Germany.
-IPDB has a number of member organizations, or Caretakers, who provide consensus voting and input on governance.
+IPDB is operated by the IPDB Foundation e.V., a charitable organization registered in Berlin, Germany.
+The IPDB Foundation has a number of member organizations, or Caretakers, who provide consensus voting and input on governance.

 ### How is IPDB funded?
-IPDB Foundation is currently funded by ascribe GmbH, but plans to become self-sufficient by selling transactions on IPDB.
+The IPDB Foundation is currently funded by ascribe GmbH, but plans to become self-sufficient through donations and by selling transactions on IPDB.

 ### Where can I find the IPDB governance documents?
 Our Articles of Association are available in German and in English.

+## Using IPDB
+### Who can use IPDB?
+Anyone can use IPDB.
+You can learn more about getting started on the Documentation page.

+### What are the IPDB Terms of Service and Privacy Policy?
+The most recent versions of the [IPDB Terms of Service](https://ipdbfoundation.org/terms) ([https://ipdbfoundation.org/terms](https://ipdbfoundation.org/terms)) and [IPDB Privacy Policy](https://ipdbfoundation.org/privacy)) ([https://ipdbfoundation.org/privacy](https://ipdbfoundation.org/privacy)) are always available on the IPDB website.

+### How do I use IPDB?
+IPDB is based on [BigchainDB](https://www.bigchaindb.com/).
+You can learn about using the IPDB client API on the BigchainDB documentation page.

+### How much does it cost to use IPDB?
+When it launches, IPDB will be free to everyone.
+Eventually IPDB will start charging its heavy users on a per-transaction basis.
+For most users, IPDB will remain free.

+### How much *will* it cost?
+We don’t know yet, but we intend to keep it really cheap.
+Cheap means orders of magnitude cheaper than other blockchain databases or traditional exchange networks.

+### Is it open source?
+All the code and documentation used or produced by IPDB is open source.
+You can view the source for [BigchainDB](https://github.com/bigchaindb/bigchaindb) and [RethinkDB](https://github.com/rethinkdb/rethinkdb), or better yet, make a contribution!

 ## Caretakers
 ### What do Caretakers do?